of the Registry of Interpreters for the Deaf

 Dear PCRID Members,

-When the pandemic happened, it did not occur to the PCRID board as appropriate or responsible to move forward with business as usual pretending nothing has or is happening in the world.
+When the pandemic impacted the world, it did not occur as appropriate or responsible for the PCRID Board to move forward with business as usual pretending nothing is happening in the world.
 The Pandemic has hit many people hard.
-Many interpreters and people in our field who we live, love, and work beside have been experiencing reduction of work & income, loss of loved ones, and challenges with mental health due to isolation.
+Many of the interpreters and people in our field who we live, love, and work beside have been experiencing reduction of work & income, loss of loved ones, and challenges with mental health due to isolation.
 Cynicism and resignation is at an all time high.
 Now, perhaps more than ever before, each one of us is impacted by uncertainty and fear, and the constant state of concern that comes with it.

-While I do not know what the future holds, there is one thing that is for certain— that life will always be uncertain.
-In the face of everything that is happening, I continue to be committed to being your president & leader for this organization.
-I am declaring the possibility of this volunteer-led organization and our community being compassionate, open, brave, and empowering.
-My request is that every member of the interpreter community, together with stakeholders and allies, take on speculating what it looks like to create newly with discovery and innovation.
+While I do not know what the future holds, we can only be certain that life is unpredictable.
+In the face of everything that is happening, I continue to be committed to being the president & leader of this organization for the remainder of my term.
+Together we can create the possibility of our community being brave, compassionate, and empowering.
+I request that every member of the interpreter community, together with stakeholders and allies, take on speculating what it looks like to create newly with discovery and innovation.

 PCRID President 2019-2020

 This site shares tips on how to prepare and protect yourself during interpreting assignments and common acronyms that are routinely used, especially nationally.

 The Executive Office of the President issued a memorandum encouraging Federal agency flexibility regarding Federal contractors' performance and telework eligibility.